to505to505/AIelts-Reupload/README.md

-*A prediction is considered correct if it differs from the expert's score by no more than 1 point.
+[^1]:A prediction is considered correct if it differs from the expert's score by no more than 1 point.
 Evaluated on 11 transcripts from the test sample.

 ### Presentation